honbey/ddns-by-dnspod/README.md

 ## Common SDK

-For the purpose of script lightweighting, I chose to call the API using the common SDK.
+For the purpose of packages lightweighting, I chose to call the API using the common SDK.

 ### A Example not using common SDK